fac-31/Pro0217-MyTarotation/README.md

     - Pre-Coffee Fortune - choose a pre-defined mood
     - Everyone's feeling 'X' today - the most common mood.

+  ## Design Decisions 💡

+We intentionally built this app with constraints — no middleware and no database — to better understand the core of Node.js and Express.

+- Local Persistence with node-persist 🗂️
+  - By storing fortunes directly on the server, we increased the chances of matching a mood to a fortune and reduced the likelihood of errors on key routes.

+- Custom HTML Rendering Without a Templating Engine 🛠️
+  - We recreated basic React-like rendering using a custom renderWithLayout function.
+  - Instead of relying on engines like EJS or Handlebars, we wrapped our dynamic content in a reusable HTML layout using pure template literals.
+  - This gave us full control over styling, structure, and animations — including dynamic backgrounds, navigation bars, and tarot booth visuals — all handled server-side

   ##  Tech Stack 🛠️

   - **Backend**: Node.js with Express